maruos/maruos/docs/user/upgrading.md

 If you can back-up all the important data/configuration from your desktop system to a safe place (the sdcard folder for example), you can just delete the desktop folder from your device and Maru will re-sync the latest version after a reboot.
 Here's step-by-step instructions:

 1. Back up any important data

-2. Reboot to recovery
+2. Reboot to TWRP custom recovery:

         $ adb reboot recovery

-3. Open up the File Manager ("Advanced" > "File Manager")
+3. Open up the File Manager: `Advanced` > `File Manager`

 4. Navigate to `/data/maru`